Last updated on February 11th, 2024 at 04:59 pm

-How you feel plays a large role in your daily performance, your personal relations—hell, your life in general!
+How you feel plays a large role in your daily performance, your relations—hell, your life in general!
 So which of these seems like it’d make your life easier—carrying around a 20-pound weight all day, or only carrying things you actually need and use?

 We need to make an effort to remind ourselves to be comfortable in our day-to-day lives, and part of that means trimming down the amount of stuff in our bags!

-Here’re the considerations I made to make things a little easier for myself:
+Here are the considerations I made to make things a little easier for myself:

 I: RAIN OR SHINE?